AntonV0/python-setup-basics/README.md

 - Created a script with an unused variable
 - Observed linting warnings in the VS Code Problems tab

+### 4. Formatting on Save with autopep8
+- Configured VS Code to automatically format Python files on save
+- Installed and used `autopep8` as the Python code formatter
+- Verified formatting is applied consistently when files are saved

+### 5. Virtual Environment Detection Script
+- Created a script to detect whether Python is running inside a virtual environment
+- Compared `sys.prefix` and `sys.base_prefix` to determine the execution context
+- Printed different messages depending on whether a virtual environment is active

-### 4. Formatter and Execution Workflow (UML)
+### 6. Formatter and Execution Workflow (UML)
 - Created a UML sequence diagram illustrating:
   - Writing code in VS Code
-  - Automatic formatting with Black on save
+  - Automatic formatting with autopep8 on save
   - Running the script in the integrated terminal

 ## Tools and Technologies